Truth Social: Donald Trump

+Early use, February – July 2022

 Although Donald Trump's participation in TMTG and the scale of his social media following was a major part of TMTG's marketing for Truth Social, Trump was initially not a frequent user of the Truth Social platform.
 He made the platform's first post on February 16, 2022, with the message "Get ready!
 Your favorite president will see you soon".
 His next post was made on April 28, posting "I'M BACK! #COVFEFE", a reference to the covfefe meme.
 Trump then started posting more frequently.

 Following the announcement of Elon Musk's proposed takeover of Twitter, Trump publicly stated that he does not intend to return to Twitter and intends to remain on Truth Social.
 On May 6, in a court filing responding to the New York attorney general's demand for his cell phones, Trump said Truth Social had recently given him a phone that he only uses to post on Truth Social.

 According to reports, Trump has a licensing agreement with TMTG requiring him to use Truth Social as his primary social media platform and to wait at least six hours before reposting material to any other social media platform, with some exceptions for political activities.

+After the Mar-a-Lago raid, August – September 2022

-In early August 2022, Truth Social experienced a significant uptick in downloads following the FBI search of Mar-a-Lago.
+In early August 2022, Truth Social experienced a significant increase in downloads following the FBI search of Mar-a-Lago.

-Following the publication of a heavily-redacted affidavit regarding the search, Trump reacted angrily to the contents of the document in a series of Truth Social posts, saying "Affidavit heavily redacted!!! [...]
+Following the publication of a heavily redacted affidavit regarding the search, Trump reacted angrily to the contents of the document in a series of Truth Social posts, saying "Affidavit heavily redacted!!! [...]
 Nothing mentioned on 'Nuclear,' a total public relations subterfuge by the FBI & DOJ, or our close working relationship regarding document turnover - WE GAVE THEM MUCH."
 The commentator Barbara McQuade observed that Trump's Truth Social posts on the matter might potentially undermine Trump's defense against charges arising from the search.

 Trump followed this days later with a sequence of sixty Truth Social posts.
 Multiple news sources noted that these posts represented a marked increase in the intensity of his rhetoric, explicitly referencing QAnon and 4chan conspiracy theories.